laravel/docs/passport.md

 <a name="defining-scopes"></a>
 ### Defining Scopes

-You may define your API's scopes using the `Passport::tokensCan` method in the `boot` method of your application's `App\Providers\AuthServiceProvider` class.
+You may define your API's scopes using the `Passport::tokensCan` method in the `boot` method of your application's `App\Providers\AppServiceProvider` class.
 The `tokensCan` method accepts an array of scope names and scope descriptions.
 The scope description may be anything you wish and will be displayed to users on the authorization approval screen:

     /**
-     * Register any authentication / authorization services.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {